Principal Investigator

 2nd Year, Mechanical Engineering

-Leonardo is a Mechanical Engineering PhD student in the Anatomical Engineering Group.
+Leonardo is a Mechanical Engineering PhD candidate in the Anatomical Engineering Group.
 He graduated with a bachelor's degree in Mechanical Engineering from Polytechnic University of Turin (Politecnico di Torino) in 2018 and a master's degree in Mechatronic Engineering with a double major in Mechanical and Electronic Engineering and a minor in Automotive Engineering from the same institution in 2020.
 Leonardo worked for Magneti Marelli as a corporate quality engineer and for Vibram Group as a manufacturing operation engineer.
 Since 2020, he has collaborated with the UCLA Bionics Lab on the mechanical design and manufacturing of a static, full-body exoskeleton for VR haptics.
 Leonardo is collaborating with Dr. Clites in the Anatomical Engineering Group to develop a new generation implantable total wrist replacement as a remedy for pathologies currently treated with arthrodesis.

 Masters Students